Is Asthma Autoimmune?

 Some asthma medicines are designed to control or prevent symptoms, while others work quickly to help once an asthma attack has happened.
 Your physician will be able to determine what combination of medications will work best for you, as no two cases of asthma (and no two patients) are exactly alike.

-In terms of control medications for asthma patients, those that you would take consistently on a long-term basis, the main types of effective medications are:
+In terms of control medications for asthma patients, those that you would take consistently on a long-term basis, the main types of effective respiratory medications are:

 These medicines work to reduce airway inflammation and can all be incredibly effective as control medications; however, they cannot be used to “stop” an asthma attack once it is occurring.